tableau/connector-plugin-sdk/docs/oauth.md

 ## Tableau Server Web Authoring flow

 For Web Authoring, the UI dialog will be same as Tableau Desktop.
 The difference will be that we are using the server OAuth clients.
-The server or site admin must configure the client information (client ID, client secret, etc).
+The server or site admin must configure the OAuth client information (client ID, client secret, etc) beforehand for this to succeed.